mohit-baliyan/NLP-Workshop/README.md

 # NLP-Workshop

-# Lycrics Generator
+# Text Generator

-generate lyrics using markov model.
+generate lyrics( or any kind of text ) using markov model.

 # Emoji Predictor